The Glorious and Eternal Empire of Juraedon

 Troubles on the Horizon

 Nevertheless, the Empire grows decadent.
 Corruption grows ever more present.
-Pedigree, recommendations, and wealth will guarantee one's position, and ability becomes valuable.
+Pedigree, recommendations, and wealth will guarantee one's position, and ability becomes less valuable.

-The existence of Magic has facilitated communication, and so has, with good reforms, curtailed much of the possible corruption that would have been rife in Juraedon.
+The existence of Magic has facilitated communication and so has, with good reforms, curtailed much of the possible corruption that would have been rife in Juraedon.
 Nevertheless, the empire is too large, and the system too old.
-Even more worrisome is that the proportion of Wizards has declined over the centuries, and, with a growing population, the management of the empire has grown even more difficult.
+Even more worrisome is that the proportion of Wizards has declined over the centuries and, with a growing population, the management of the empire has grown even more difficult.

 The most obvious sign of internal hurts is the constant war in Lower Huraedon.
-There was, initially, an uneasy peace between the dozens of princes in the region at the beginning of Juraedon's rule.
+There was, initially, an uneasy peace between the hundreds of princes in the region at the beginning of Juraedon's rule.
 It was hoped that the assigned Grand Vicar would be able to, in time, integrate all the princes into one, unified province.
 But the policies of unification failed.
 Constant warfare dominates the land.

 Kingdom of Seinis

 The Kingdom of Seinis has always been a centralized state.
 It alone, among all the other great countries, has been able to keep its bureaucrats relatively honorable.
 But the Kingdom is slowly distancing itself from the central imperial authority.
 Its nobles are enclosing themselves within their castles and begin their schemes for petty and personal power.
 Furthermore, House Cour de Lione remains a staunch opponent of reforms in Seinis as pushed by the imperial legislates, and with the power of the Empress behind the Major House, it does not seem that reform is coming any time soon to Seinis.
 If these reforms do not pass, then the exit of Seinis from the greater imperial polity becomes more likely.
 And with the exit of Seinis there comes a good chance for total collapse of the imperial infrastructure.

 Kingdom of Alk'kir